 The Shapiro Wilk test is a statistical test used to determine whether a sample or data comes from a normal distribution.
 Samuel Shapiro and Martin Wilk developed this test in 1965.
 They introduced this test in an article entitled “An Analysis of Variance Test for Normality (Complete Samples)“.
 The Shapiro-Wilk test is commonly used in various fields such as economics, finance, biology, and engineering to test the normality assumption of data.

 Samuel Shapiro and Martin Wilk were both American statisticians.
 Samuel Shapiro was born in 1911 and earned his PhD in statistics from Columbia University in 1940.
-He went on to work at the National Bureau of Standards, where he was involved in developing statistical methods for the analysis of data from experiments in physics and engineering.
+He further went on to work at the National Bureau of Standards, where he was involved in developing statistical methods for the analysis of data from experiments in physics and engineering.
 He was also a professor of statistics at the University of Illinois.
 Martin Wilk was born in 1922 and earned his PhD in statistics from Princeton University in 1951.
-He went on to work at the University of California, Los Angeles (UCLA), where he made significant contributions to the development of statistical methods.
+He further went on to work at the University of California, Los Angeles (UCLA), where he made significant contributions to the development of statistical methods.

 W Statistic: Shapiro Wilk test formula